 10. Talk to your employer if you’re called back to work

-Finally, what if your company reopens and calls you back to work?
+Finally, what if your company has remained closed but finally reopens and calls you back to work?
 That means you have a current offer of employment and are no longer eligible to receive unemployment benefits.
-Exceptions are if you've been told by a health provider to quarantine, or if you're caring for children while schools are closed (but the end of the school year means this won't be an exception for much longer, as summer activities being closed don't count).

-This may be a difficult situation for people who aren't comfortable returning to work right now.
-Your best bet may be to discuss the situation with your boss to see if there are any accommodations that can be made, but don't count on continuing to collect unemployment if your work returns.
+Being called back to work may be a difficult situation if you aren’t comfortable returning to work right now.
+Your best bet may be to discuss the situation with your boss to see if there are any accommodations that can be made, but don’t count on continuing to collect unemployment if your work returns.

 Take advantage of unemployment if you’re eligible